 Emergency Department Overdose Prevention

-Our Emergency Department Overdose Prevention program was developed to provide immediate access to treatment to people with opioid use disorders
+Our Emergency Department Overdose Prevention program provides immediate access to care for individuals with substance use disorders.

 Hope and recovery are within reach.
 Contact us today and start the healing process.